Free Starbucks Coffee for Veterans & Military on Veterans Day

-On November 4th, Starbucks announced that they will offer a free cup of coffee for all veterans and military members and their spouses this Veterans Day, November 11th, 2020.
+Starbucks announced that they will offer a free cup of coffee for all veterans and military members and their spouses this Veterans Day, November 11th, 2022.

 What is the Starbucks Veterans Day offer?

-Free tall hot brewed coffee at participating U.S. Starbucks stores.
+Free tall (12-oz) hot brewed or iced coffee at participating U.S. Starbucks stores.

 Who’s eligible to receive free coffee from Starbucks?